-The Target element is interesting because it forces you to think about the output's consumer, which indirectly constrains the depth, vocabulary, and structure of the response.
-A technical report targeted at a CTO reads differently than one targeted at a board of directors, even with identical content.
+The Target element makes you think about who will read the output.
+That shapes the depth, word choice, and structure of the response.
+A technical report for a CTO reads differently than one for a board of directors, even when the facts are the same.

 CRAFT has 5 elements. sinc-LLM has 6 bands.
-The two missing dimensions are DATA and CONSTRAINTS.
+The two missing pieces are DATA and CONSTRAINTS.

 CRAFT has no place for specific inputs.
-If you are asking the LLM to analyze a dataset, process a code file, compare products, or work with any specific information, CRAFT forces you to pack it into Context.
-But context and data serve different functions.
-Context is "what is the situation" — data is "what specific information should you work with."
-Conflating them reduces structural clarity.
+If you ask the LLM to analyze a dataset, read a code file, or compare products, CRAFT makes you cram that into Context.
+But context and data do different jobs.
+Context answers "what is the situation?"
+Data answers "what specific information should you use?"
+Mixing them makes the prompt less clear.

-This is the critical gap.
-CRAFT has no constraints dimension.
-Word limits, prohibited content, required citations, performance requirements, compliance rules, edge cases to handle — none of these have a home in CRAFT.
-They get scattered across Context, Action, and Format, or they get omitted entirely.
+This is the biggest gap.
+CRAFT has no constraints slot.
+Word limits, banned content, required citations, performance targets, compliance rules, edge cases: none of these have a place in CRAFT.
+They end up spread across Context, Action, and Format, or they get left out entirely.

-The CONSTRAINTS band carries 42.7% of reconstruction quality in sinc-LLM measurements.
-Its absence in CRAFT explains why CRAFT prompts produce good but inconsistent output — the model has no boundaries to work within.
+The CONSTRAINTS band accounts for 42.7% of output quality in sinc-LLM measurements.
+Without it, CRAFT prompts give good but uneven results.
+The model has no clear boundaries to stay inside.

-I structured the same 50 tasks using both CRAFT and sinc-LLM, then ran them through ChatGPT, Claude, and Gemini:
+I built the same 50 tasks using both CRAFT and sinc-LLM.
+Then I ran them through ChatGPT, Claude, and Gemini:

 | Metric | CRAFT | sinc-LLM |